zruncho3d/DuelingZero/INSTRUCTIONS.md

 ### Prep

-* Join extrusions as needed with 20mm set screws, using the BoxZero instructions for this:
+* Join extrusions as needed with 20mm set screws.
-  * 4x 200 + 200
-  * 2x 200 + 100 (front, color-matched)
-  * 10x 200 + 50
-* Drill new holes for blind joints, using the V0 drill guide.
+* Drill 7.5mm-from-end holes for blind joints as needed, using the [V0 drill guide](https://github.com/VoronDesign/Voron-0/blob/Voron0.2r1/STLs/Tools/V0_Extrusion_Drilling_Guide_x1.STL).
-  * 8 holes in the back 400mm verticals at ends
-  * 4 repositioned gantry blind access holes in the 300mm.
-Use the 15mm corner cubes for these to get the right position with the drill guide.
 * Print out a small army’s worth of no-drop nuts ([NDN](https://github.com/zruncho3d/f-zero/tree/main/STLs/NoDropNuts)s).
 Size these to your extrusions.
 If using a mix of LDO + MBXL, keep them apart, as the sizes will be different.
 You don’t want to have to pause the build for these, or hold off on adding them everywhere because you’re running low.
 * Print out extra cable channels and Wago mounts.